GenesysGo/docs-shadow-cloud/learn/compute-services.md

 # **Future Compute Services**

-Utilizing DAGGER as an orchestration / oracle protocol, we are capable of networking together decentralized commodity clouds (Shadow Operator virtual machines) under a frond end UI/UX experience that effectively decetralizes virtual machine provisioning.
+Utilizing DAGGER as an orchestration / oracle protocol, we are capable of networking together decentralized commodity clouds (Shadow Operator virtual machines) under a frond end UI/UX experience that effectively decentralizes virtual machine provisioning.
 This is the same as Amazon EC2 instances, or Digital Ocean Droplets, except the back end resources and "network stack" are owned and operates trustlessly by individuals / entities who are Shadow Operators!
-This is currenlty in proof-of-concept and under development for the future.
+This is currently in proof-of-concept and under development for the future.
 We revealed this technology as the Solana Breakpoint 2022 event.

 **[Check out the Shadow VMs Demo from Breakpoint]()**